chadgeary/cloudblock/aws/README.md

 # pihole_password
 # password to access the pihole webui

-# kms_manager
-# The AWS username (not root) granted access to read the Wireguard VPN configuration files in S3.

-# aws_region
-# The AWS region to deploy resources in, must have ARM instances (see vars file).

 # instance_key
 # a public SSH key for SSH access to the instance via user `ubuntu`.
+# cat ~/.ssh/id_rsa.pub

 # mgmt_cidr
 # an IP range granted webUI, EC2 SSH access.
 Also permitted PiHole DNS if dns_novpn = 1 (default).
 # deploying from home?
 This should be your public IP address with a /32 suffix.

+# kms_manager
+# The AWS username (not root) granted access to read the Wireguard VPN configuration files in S3.
 ```

 # Post-Deployment